terra-money/docs/docs/learn/fees.md

 # Fees on Terra

-On terra, there is only one fee that applies to all transactions: the gas fee.
+On Terra, there is only one fee that applies to all transactions: the gas fee.

 ## Gas
 [Gas](glossary.md#fees) is a small computational fee that covers the cost of processing a transaction.
 Gas is estimated and added to every transaction in Terra Station.
 Any transaction that does not contain enough gas will not process.